 To further reduce bill payments, those looking to construct an annexe in their garden should consider renewable energy sources.
-Here at iHus, our expert team are well-versed in solar panel fittings and can add them to our builds with ease, should our clients desire.
+Our accredited solar install partners VSL, are well-versed in installing solar panels and can add them to your custom-build annexe with ease.
 Providing top-tier installation, not just on solar panels – but all our fixtures and fittings, we’ll create a comfortable space that requires much less energy to burn.

 With further benefits to be had – such as a reduction or exemption from paying Council Tax, investing in an annexe is, financially, a no-brainer.

 Emotional aspects also have a price tag, and its no surprise that annexes are an ever growing trend with the benefits that come in hand with living closer to loved ones.
 A recent survey found that parents loved having grandparents around to help out with childcare.
 And parents also appreciated the shared financial responsibility, the help with household chores and the joy of a closer family bond that came with grandparents living nearby.
 4 in 5 respondents who lived in multigenerational homes believed they were better off due to it all round.

 Ultimately, the survey confirmed what we at iHus know all too well: 80% of those who responded who already enjoyed living as a wider family unit felt their lives were the richer for it.